mattray/zoneminder-cookbook/README.md

 # zoneminder Cookbook

-Installs and configures the package `zoneminder`.
+Installs and configures the package `zoneminder` on Debian/Ubuntu systems.
+Note that the zoneminder package will also install mysql and apache2 servers as a dependency.

 Monitors are stored in the database instead of conf files, so configuration is mostly manual.

 ## Requirements

 ### Platforms

+- Debian (requires jessie-backports or wheezy-backports repos to be enabled)
-- Debian/Ubuntu
+- Ubuntu 12.04-16.04

 ### Chef

 - Chef 11+

 ### Cookbooks

 - apt

 ## Usage